 Win A Prize!

-The three entrants with bracket predictions that most closely match the final results will win a Mythos Busters-themed piece of swag (and bragging rights)!
+The three entrants with bracket predictions that most closely match the final results (pending any tiebreakers that need to happen) will win some swag and bragging rights!

 Additional Rules And Info